“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

-When a funeral is planned, one of the questions the funeral director will ask is, “Do you want an open or closed casket?”
-As you consider how you’ll answer, there are a few additional questions you will need to ask yourself.
+As you consider how to answer, there are a few additional questions you will need to ask yourself.

-Knowing your loved one’s wishes would be ideal, but what if you don’t know?
-How do you decide between an open or a closed casket?
+Knowing the last wishes of the deceased would be ideal, but what if you don’t know?
+How do you decide between an open or a closed casket service?

 Or perhaps you are attending a funeral, and you are concerned about what it will be like to see or be near the deceased with them visible in the casket.